cochr111/My-First-CRUD/README.md

 You'll want to make sure the files are in the right folders and in the right place.
 I have included CRUD.zip for download which includes the proper file structure.

-The original code used tables and look circa 2002.
+The original code used tables and looked circa 2002.
 I updated it with Bootstrap and now I think it looks a lot better.

 ### Original Code Taken From